 Seven anecdotes from the late actor’s entertaining autobiography.

-If, like us, you prefer to celebrate lives rather than mourn deaths, you might want to honor Robert Vaughn — who passed away Friday less than two weeks before his 84th birthday — by reading A Fortunate Life, his sharply observed, self-deprecatingly witty, and wonderfully entertaining 2008 autobiography.
+To celebrate what might have been Robert Vaughn's 90th birthday — he was born Nov.
+22, 1932 in New York City — we've been reading selections from A Fortunate Life, his sharply observed, self-deprecatingly witty, and wonderfully entertaining 2008 autobiography.
 We were especially intrigued by those parts of the book that focus on The Magnificent Seven, the classic 1960 western — based on Akira Kurosawa’s Seven Samurai (1954) — in which the actor appeared as a self-doubting gunslinger alongside co-stars Yul Brynner, Steve McQueen, James Coburn, Charles Bronson, Horst Buchholz — and Brad Dexter.

 Yes, Brad Dexter.
 Not — repeat, not — Eli Wallach.

 As Vaughn notes in his book, Dexter “is the ‘Bashful’ of The Magnificent Seven — the actor in the group who most people fail to name, just as most people forget Bashful when naming the Seven Dwarfs.
 Many movie buffs will mention Eli Wallach as one of the Seven, which is wrong.
 He was great in the picture as Calvera, the leader of the bandit gang that is terrorizing the Mexican villagers we come to rescue.”